What can you clean with CLR?

 Can I use CLR Bathroom & Kitchen in the washing machine or dishwasher to get rid of rust and lime deposits?

 No, CLR Bathroom & Kitchen should not be used in the washing machine or dishwasher.
 The detergents in the product may foam excessively when agitated.
 Use CLR in the gray bottle for these applications.
-The CLR Bathroom & Kitchen does not contain the ingredient necessary to remove rust, only our CLR in the gray container does.
+The CLR Bathroom & Kitchen does not contain the ingredient necessary to remove rust, only our CLR in the grey container does.

 Can I mix CLR & CLR Bathroom & Kitchen?